Peugeot 306: 306 Phase 1

 The 306 was released in 1993 as a 3- and 5-door hatchback, with saloon and cabriolet models being introduced a year later.
 The Phase 1 model was known as the N3 in Australia and was introduced in 1994.

 A wide array of different model types were offered during the life of the Phase 1 model, including Genoa, XSS, XT, XRdt and XLd.
-Later were added various 'performance' models, such as the S16, XSi and GTI-6 (petrol) and the D-Turbo S (diesel).
+Various 'performance' models were added later, such as the S16, XSi and GTI-6 (petrol) and the D-Turbo S (diesel).

 All variants of the 306, with the exception of the GTI-6 and cabriolet models, were priced very competitively.

 Petrol engines

 The initial petrol engines used were proven four-cylinder units, which had gained a solid reputation in Peugeot models such as the 205, 309 and 405.
 At first, all mainstream models were powered by derivatives of the TU series 8-valve engine, in 1.1-, 1.4- and 1.6-litre guises.
 The 1.1 was dropped quickly, but the 1.4 and particularly the 1.6 variants sold well, the latter offering a balance between performance and economy.

 Three larger-capacity units were available, but restricted to automatic and performance models.
 These engines were developments of the larger XU series units which had been used in the 205 GTi 1.9, and larger 405 models.
 A 1.8-litre version powered cars with both manual (not many 1.8 manuals were produced) and automatic transmission, while two versions of the 2.0-litre engine in 8- and 16-valve guises powered the XSi and S16 models respectively.
 In Australia, the only engines available were the 1.8 and 2.0 L engines.